Editor’s Note: This post was originally published in November 2018 and has been updated for accuracy and comprehensiveness.

-What supports do you actually need?
+What support do you actually need?
 Medication reminders, help dressing, or maintenance services might come to mind.
-You need an assisted living facility that will work with you to understand what types of supports you will need and to implement a personalized support plan.
+Above all else, you need an assisted living facility that will work with you to understand what types of supports you will need and to implement a personalized support plan.

 Memory loss is one of the hardest realities to face about growing older, whether your memory just isn’t what it used to be, or you’re beginning to notice that it’s becoming a big problem.
 For many seniors, it’s difficult to admit that memory support is needed at all because it is such an emotional issue.

-While it’s difficult to face the fact that your memory isn’t what it used to be, we would encourage you to consider your memory as you search for the right assisted living services and amenities.
+While it’s difficult to face the fact that you may need assistance with this, we would encourage you to consider memory support as you search for the right assisted living services and amenities.
 Ask prospective assisted living homes whether they provide memory support.
-Is there staff in the building that is trained to help with memory or dementia-related problems if they continue to develop?
+Is there staff in the building trained to help with memory or dementia-related problems if they continue to develop?
 Are there apartments prepared with extra safety features to keep you safe if you were to get confused?

 You might not need an extensive memory support program right now, but it’s good to understand the options that are open to you before you make the move to an assisted living community.
 If the time does come where you’ll need additional memory support, you’ll be better off if you’re already living in a facility that’s prepared to support you with dignity.

 Moving into an assisted living community is a big transition, and many seniors feel vulnerable when the time comes.
 You need to know that you’re moving into a facility where you will be supported, valued, and cared for—and the facility’s staff are a vital part of feeling comfortable there.